Loading...

 How to consume Vegetable Noodle Soup (Home Recipe) without glucose spikes

-Use whole grain or legume-based noodles instead of regular noodles.
-These options are higher in fiber, which can help stabilize blood sugar levels.
+Use whole-grain or legume-based noodles instead of traditional refined ones.
+These options typically have a lower impact on blood sugar levels.

-Include healthy fats such as avocado slices, a drizzle of olive oil, or a sprinkle of nuts and seeds.
-Healthy fats can slow digestion and help reduce blood sugar spikes.
+Add a small amount of healthy fats like avocado slices, a drizzle of olive oil, or a sprinkle of chia seeds.
+Healthy fats can help stabilize blood sugar levels.

 Portion Control